rust-lang/rfcs/text/0000-inline-asm.md

 If an `inout` is used where the output type is smaller than the input type then some special handling is needed to avoid LLVM issues.
 See [this bug][issue-65452].

-As written this RFC requires architectures to map from Rust constraint specifications to LLVM constraint codes.
+As written this RFC requires architectures to map from Rust constraint specifications to LLVM [constraint codes][llvm-constraint].
 This is in part for better readability on Rust's side and in part for independence of the backend:

 * Register classes are mapped to the appropriate constraint code as per the table above.
 * `const` operands are formatted and injected directly into the asm string.
 * `sym` is mapped to `s` for statics and `X` for functions.
+We automatically insert the `c` modifier which removes target-specific modifiers from the value (e.g. `#` on ARM).
 * a register name `r1` is mapped to `{r1}`
-* additionally mappings for register classes are added as appropriate (cf. [llvm-constraint])
 * `lateout` operands with an `_` expression that are specified as an explicit register are converted to LLVM clobber constraints.
 For example, `lateout("r1") _` is mapped to `~{r1}` (cf. [llvm-clobber]).
 * If the `nomem` option is not set then `~{memory}` is added to the clobber list.
 (Although this is currently ignored by LLVM)
 * If the `preserves_flags` option is not set then the following are added to the clobber list:
   - (x86) `~{dirflag}~{flags}~{fpsr}`
   - (ARM/AArch64) `~{cc}`

-For some operand types, we will automatically insert some modifiers into the template string.
-* For `sym` operands, we automatically insert the `c` modifier which removes target-specific modifiers from the value (e.g. `#` on ARM).
-* On AArch64, we will warn if a value smaller than 64 bits is used without a modifier since this is likely a bug (it will produce `x*` instead of `w*`).
-Clang has this same warning.
-* On ARM, we will automatically add the `P` or `q` LLVM modifier for `f64`, `v64` and `v128` passed into a `vreg`.
-This will cause those registers to be formatted as `d*` and `q*` respectively.

 Additionally, the following attributes are added to the LLVM `asm` statement: